theshevon/the-treasure-platform/readme.md

 Currently, the login and items page have been implemented.

-To test login, run start the server, then run React app.
+To test login, start the server, then run the React app.
 Currently, we have one user, whose credentials are `userx@email.com` and `123456` that leads to a succefully login.

 The item page can be used to retrieve and view information about artefacts that have been cataloged.